mgerickson/Bootcamp-Azure-Asp.Net-Core-DevOps/2018/Step 5 - Analytics using Application Insights/README.md

 ```

-Note that this code is available in the portal (App Insight -> Getting Started -> Monitor and diagnose client side application)
+This code is also available in the portal (App Insight -> Getting Started -> Monitor and diagnose client side application)

 ![img4][img4]

 Now you can view the application in your favorite web browser.
 Open the developper console (F12) and you will notice calls to App Insights in the network tab.
-You should see requests to `https://dc.services.visualstudio.com/v2/track` which is App Insights end point to collect data.
+You should see requests to `https://dc.services.visualstudio.com/v2/track` which is the App Insights end point to collect data.

 At this point, you should be able to see some data in Application Insights if you login in the Portal and look at the overview section.

 ## Tracking Unhandled Exceptions (request failures)

-Now we will demonstrate how to track exceptions and how to log them ourselves (custom exception logging)
+Next you will see how to track exceptions and how to log them yourself (custom exception logging).

-Add a new folder in the project `Services`
+Add a new folder named `Services` to the project.
-Now add a new cs file and call it `SomeService.cs`
+Next add a new .cs file to the folder and name it `SomeService.cs`
-In this file, copy and paste the definition of a custom excection `ServiceException` and the `SomeService` class:
+Copy and paste the following code into the file you just created.
+This code contains the definition of a custom excection `ServiceException` and the `SomeService` class:

 ```cs